yseulthb/yseulthb.github.io/_pages/touristic/spain.md

 - *The typical Spanish/Andalousian breakfast is made of tostadas con aceite (olive oil locally produced), tomatoes, or mantequilla (butter) along with a fresh orange juice (grown locally) and a coffee (con leche or bombon, which is a coffee served with milk concentrate).
 This costs as little as 4-5 euros.*

 ## Almería
-Taking the train from Madrid to Almería
+The train from Madrid to Almería takes you through various landscapes, leaving the mountainous region of Madrid to reach the southwest part of the country in about 6-7 hours.
 The weather in Almería is very different from the other places we went to.
 The city is warm and pretty dry due to the proximity of a desert in the surrounding area.
 This is highly contrasting with the snowy mountains of Sierra Nevada! <br>
 The first day we walked around the town and climbed up to the Christ Statute, which offers a panoramic view on the city, the sea, on the fortress walls and on the district of La Chanca  (a district built against the mountain with squary and colourful little houses).<br>

-The Alcazaba
+- The Alcazaba
-Museo de arte Dona Pakyta
+- Museo de arte Dona Pakyta
-La Chanca (view from the fortress)
+- La Chanca (view from the fortress)

 ## Granada and Sierra Nevada
-La Alhambra
+- La Alhambra
 ## Córdoba
-Mezquita-Catedral (Mosque-Cathedral)
+- Mezquita-Catedral (Mosque-Cathedral)
 ## Sevilla and Cádiz
-- Sevilla:
-Cathedral (former Mosque)
-Real Alcázar
+- Sevilla: Cathedral (former Mosque); Real Alcázar

 # Portuguese journey
 We left Sevilla to reach Faro by coach (Alsa company).
 It is a 3-hour journey over Huelva.
 We had not realised there was a time difference between Portugal and Spain (1 hour less in Portugal), which made our bus journey longer than expected!
 That's how you learn :)